kurtinatlanta/react-redux-issue/README.md

 so I added it to the next step [http://localhost:4000/step4.html](http://localhost:4000/step4.html).

 Now I have a clean console and perhaps TypeScript and react-redux will work together.

+The root of the problem is that SystemJS, when it inspects dist/react-redux.js, it finds words like 'exports' that trigger SystemJS to conclude that it's a file that needs transpiling.
+It can't unpack the logic to know whether that code would actually run or not, so it just assumes that transpiling is required.